Tabouli Salad: A Lebanese Tabbouleh Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

 This traditional Lebanese Tabbouleh Salad recipe is both healthy and packed with flavor.
-My authentic Lebanese recipe is made with lots of parsley, mint, tomatoes, and fine bulgur wheat.
+My authentic Lebanese recipe includes lots of parsley, mint, tomatoes, and fine bulgur wheat.
 Tabbouleh is an all-time favorite Lebanese salad because of its very fresh flavor and because it is so light and easy, it goes with all kinds of other foods.
-The vinaigrette is so delicious that we fight over who gets to dip their pita bread into the juices at the bottom of the salad bowl….
+The vinaigrette is so delicious that we fight over who gets to dip their pita bread into the juices at the bottom of the salad bowl!

 (Read my story about tabbouleh-love here!)